bg

 • What is a validator and why is it important?

-A validator is a participant in the Solana network responsible for processing transactions and securing the blockchain.
-When you stake, you delegate your SOL to a validator.
-Choosing a reliable validator with high uptime and a fair commission is crucial because your staking rewards depend directly on their performance.
+A validator is a computer node that processes transactions and secures the Solana blockchain.
+When you stake, you delegate your SOL to a validator to act on your behalf.
+Choosing a reliable validator with high uptime and a reasonable commission is crucial, as your rewards are directly tied to their performance.

 Our website uses cookies.
 Our Cookie Policy